stevebarakat/Minimoog/docs/development-storage.md

 2. Copy the settings URL
 3. Bookmark the URL in your browser
 4. Return to the exact sound later by visiting the bookmarked URL
+5. URL will load the configuration and then clear after 10 seconds

 ### **Debugging Parameter Issues**